Can you have multiple IRAs?

 The first step of setting up multiple IRAs is deciding whether that’s the right choice for you in the first place.
 Here are a few things to consider when deciding if multiple IRAs are right for you:

-• Eligibility: First, remember that not everyone is eligible to contribute to a Roth IRA, just like not everyone is eligible to deduct their traditional IRA contributions.
+- Eligibility: First, remember that not everyone is eligible to contribute to a Roth IRA, just like not everyone is eligible to deduct contributions to a traditional IRA due to IRS income phaseouts.
 It’s important to research upfront whether you’re eligible for either of these accounts.

 Strategies for optimizing multiple IRAs